http4k/http4k/src/docs/blog/meet_http4k/index.md

 val message: Message = messageLens(Request(GET, "/").body(body))
 ```

 This mechanism works for all incoming and outgoing JSON and XML Requests and Responses.
-To assist with using this way of working, we have created a [tool](http://http4k-data-class-gen.herokuapp.com/) to automatically generate a set of data classes for a given messages.
+To assist with developing whilst using this type of auto-marshalling, we have created a [tool](http://http4k-data-class-gen.herokuapp.com/) to automatically generate a set of data classes for a given messages.

 ## Claim D. Serverless
 Ah yes - Serverless - the latest in the Cool Kids Club and killer fodder for the resume.
 Well, since [**http4k**](https://github.com/http4k/http4k) is server independent, it turns out to be fairly trivial to deploy full applications to [AWS Lambda](https://aws.amazon.com/lambda), and then call them by setting up the [API Gateway](https://aws.amazon.com/api-gateway) to proxy requests to the function.
 Effectively, the combination of these two services become just another Server back-end supported by the library.